-- (a) The CSA General Council shall meet no less than once per month, starting in April following the selection of all CSA General Council appointed positions, and continuing until the following March, except in the month of December.
-The CSA President shall have the authority to call CSA General Council meetings, and notice of at least one week must be given. - (b) The agenda for each CSA General Council meeting shall be prepared by the Executive Assistant in consultation with the CSA Executive Council and the CSA General Council members.
-The agenda must be distributed prior to the start of the CSA General Council Meeting. - (c) Meetings of Council shall follow the agenda prepared by the Executive Assistant subject to the right of the council to pass a resolution to vary the agenda. - (d) At every CSA council meeting, the Bank Reconciliation must be considered for approval. - (e) The CSA President will chair all council meetings.
-If the CSA President is absent, the VPI will chair in the President's place. - (f) Minutes of CSA General Council meetings shall be recorded by the Executive Assistant and made available to CSA Members within seven days of each meeting. - (g) Quorum for CSA General Council meetings shall be 50% of the members of CSA General Council. - (h) CSA General Council meetings are open to all CSA Members and other invited guests subject to 7.02 (i).
+- (a) The CSA General Council shall meet no less than once per month, starting in April following the selection of all CSA General Council appointed positions, and continuing until the following March, with exception of the month of December.
+The CSA President shall have the authority to call CSA General Council meetings and notice of at least one week must be given. - (b) The agenda for each CSA General Council meeting shall be prepared by the Executive Assistant in consultation with the CSA Executive Council and the CSA General Council members.
+The agenda must be distributed prior to the start of the CSA General Council Meeting. - (c) Meetings of Council shall follow the agenda prepared by the Executive Assistant subject to the right of the council to pass a resolution to vary the agenda. - (d) The CSA President will chair all council meetings.
+If the CSA President is absent, the VPI will chair in the President's place. - (e) Minutes of CSA General Council meetings shall be recorded by the Executive Assistant and made available to CSA Members within seven days of each meeting. - (f) Quorum for CSA General Council meetings shall be 50% of the members of CSA General Council. - (g) CSA General Council meetings are open to all CSA Members and other invited guests subject to 7.02 (i). - (h) A CSA General Council meeting or any part thereof may be held in closed session or in camera, but no motions may be accepted nor any decisions made while in closed session or in camera.
+Only CSA General Council members shall be able to attend in camera or closed session meetings.

-- (i) A CSA General Council meeting or any part thereof may be held in closed session or in camera, but no motions may be accepted nor any decisions made while in closed session or in camera.
-Only CSA General Council members shall be able to attend in camera or closed session meetings. - (j) Action by the CSA General Council shall be decided by motions given and voted upon by CSA General Council Members. - (k) Where a motion is presented and a vote is required, Robert's Rules of Orders shall apply for the motion and voting process.
-Any proposed vote must be made in the form of a motion. - (i) The vote shall be taken by show of hands. - (ii) Notwithstanding, a member may move that the vote be taken by secret ballot. - (I) If three or more members of the CSA General Council oppose a decision of the CSA Executive Council which materially affects the CSA, the Asper School of Business student body, or the reputation of the Asper School of Business, one of those members of the CSA General Council may move that a vote be taken to express this disagreement and have it recorded in the meeting minutes.
-This vote shall be governed by Robert's Rules of Order and shall require a majority of the CSA General Council to be seconded. - (m) This Motion of Disagreement shall be recorded in the minutes and can be referenced in regard to future CSA Executive Council decisions and can also be referenced in removal procedures as per Article 12 of this constitution. - (n) The CSA Council Meeting shall be adjourned by a successful motion. - (o) In order to receive co-curricular recognition, a CSA General Council member must attend a minimum of 8 meetings, with exceptions for compassionate or extenuating circumstances being granted only by CSA Executive Council.
+- (i) Action by the CSA General Council shall be decided by motions given and voted upon by CSA General Council Members. - (j) Where a motion is presented and a vote is required, Robert's Rules of Orders shall apply for the motion and voting process.
+Any proposed vote must be made in the form of a motion. - (i) The vote shall be taken by show of hands. - (ii) Notwithstanding, a member may move that the vote be taken by secret ballot. - (k) If three or more members of the CSA General Council oppose a decision of the CSA Executive Council which materially affects the CSA, the Asper School of Business student body, or the reputation of the Asper School of Business, one of those members of the CSA General Council may move that a vote be taken to express this disagreement and have it recorded in the meeting minutes.
+This vote shall be governed by Robert's Rules of Order and shall require a majority of the CSA General Council to be seconded. - (I) This Motion of Disagreement shall be recorded in the minutes and can be referenced in regard to future CSA Executive Council decisions and can also be referenced in regard to removal procedures as per Article 12 of this constitution. - (m) The CSA Council Meeting shall be adjourned by a successful motion.